AndySAnker/Exp2SimGAN/README.md

   <img width="800" src="imgs/Network.png">
 </p>

 We have also implemented an quantification for how much you can trust the results of Exp2SimGAN on your data inspired by a [FID score]("https://arxiv.org/abs/1706.08500").
+Here we calculate the Wasserstein distance between the dataset and the trainingset in the featurespace.
+A small Wasserstein distance represents data with high similarity to the trainingset and the model can confidently be applied on this dataset.
+However, a large Wasserstein distance represents data with low similarity to the trainingset and the user has to be cautious to use the model on this dataset.

 <p align="center">
   <img width="400" src="imgs/TrustingTheMachine.png">